samuelchristlie/ObfusPy/README.md

 options:
   -h, --help  show this help message and exit
   -i I        Folder to be encrypted.
-              If none given, current folder will be used
+              If none given, current folder will be used.
+  -c          Clone files.
+              Create a clone of the folder instead of replacing it.

 ```
 <a name="license"/>